Keyboard shortcuts

 Tools

-The memory system exposes two agent tools:
+The memory system exposes three agent tools:

 Search memory with a natural language query.
+Returns relevant chunks ranked by hybrid (vector + keyword) similarity.

 {